jedCode28/ragHerok/README.md

 2. yarn start

 ## Handle GITHUB  need a new repo
- two way to do this

-1. remove remote add new one (easiest , preferred)
+ 1. remove remote add new one
     - `git remote rm origin`
     -create a new github repo
     - git remote add origin <ssh link to repo>
-2. remove git repo entirely and recreate a new repo